 We aim to ensure that every pupil feels happy, safe, secure, understood and valued.
 In general terms the rule for the Senior School is that we all, staff and pupils alike, treat each other as we should wish to be treated.
 Pupils are therefore encouraged to behave in a responsible, thoughtful and considerate manner towards each other and all members of the school community.

-In the Senior School, the Deputy Head has the oversight of pastoral care across the school and works alongside a dedicated Pastoral Team which encompasses Head of Boy’s Welfare and Head of Girl’s Welfare.
+In the Senior School, the Deputy Head has the oversight of pastoral care across the school and works alongside a dedicated Pastoral Team which encompasses Head of Boy’s Pastoral and Head of Girl’s Pastoral.
 They work closely with our pupils on all pastoral matters and provide appropriate support in a friendly and approachable manner ensuring our pupils get the very best care.

 We have effective measures in place allowing us to identify and respond to the individual needs of our pupils.
 Furthermore, we foster a culture of openness and procedures for pupils to express their concerns are well established.